kipfstuhl/coupling_scripts/README.md

 License
 -------------------------
-For the licensing, we refer to the LICENSE FILE
+For the licensing, we refer to the LICENSE file

 Note about the version
 -------------------------